 When considering protein requirements and performance, it is important to understand the terms anabolism, muscle protein synthesis, and muscle protein degradation.
 Anabolism is the building of molecules from smaller molecules.
-When we exercise, we damage our muscle tissue, this results in muscle protein degradation, MPD, (muscle breakdown).
+When we exercise, we damage our muscle tissue, which results in muscle protein degradation (MPD, muscle breakdown).
 MPD is increased through stress, age, inactivity, and training.
 Muscle protein synthesis, MPS, (muscle building), is influenced by many factors, but the main factor is eating enough protein.
-To ensure we promote muscle anabolism (muscle growth), repair and maintenance of lean tissue, muscle protein synthesis must be greater than muscle protein degradation.
+To ensure we promote muscle anabolism (muscle growth), repair and maintenance of lean tissue, and muscle protein synthesis must be greater than degradation.

 Optimising protein synthesis

 - Calculate your protein requirements.
-Remember, exercise intensity and duration increases protein requirements and a power or strength related athlete should be aiming for 1.8-2.4 g per kg body weight per day.
-For example, a 90 kg Rugby player, may consume 2g/kg body weight, therefore their protein requirements for the day would be 180 g.
+Remember, exercise intensity and duration increases these requirements, and power or strength-related athlete should be aiming for 1.8-2.4 g per kg of body weight per day.
+For example, a 90 kg Rugby player, may consume 2g/kg of body weight, therefore their protein requirements for the day would be 180 g.
 These figures are for total body weight not lean body weight (fat-free mass).
-Lean body weight is important, if two people have the same lean body-weight then their protein requirements would be the same.
+Lean body weight is important, if two people have the same lean body weight then their protein requirements would be the same.

-- Consume protein over 4-5 meals, approximately 4 hours apart throughout the day.
+- Consume protein over the course of 4-5 meals, approximately 4 hours apart throughout the day.
 This ensures optimal muscle protein synthesis throughout the day.
 Consuming protein elevates muscle protein synthesis but this will decrease after approximately 3 hours, so taking timing into account, can be beneficial.